 There are many variations of bakmes, but basically it is danced counter-clockwise, with the leader positioned to the right of the lady, and with the steps outside the partner.
 In many cases the bakmes uses two bars to make a complete turn.
 The waltz section contains a short video with the variant.
 It can also can be danced clockwise, and is then in waltz called stigvals.

 This is another element in some dances.
 In most cases only the leader dance enben, while the partner for example might continue with the same steps that preceded the enben variant.

 Enben is danced using just one leg for a complete 360 degree turn, while the other foot is kept lifted, in many cases used for keeping the balance or add power to the turn.
 The feet are placed outside the partner to the right.

-In principle it should be possible for both persons in the couple to dance enben at the same time, e.g. in waltz.
-But it is rarely seen.
+This variant requires balance, and will probably need some practising before it runs smoothly.
+It is eventually possible for both persons in the couple to dance enben at the same time, e.g. in waltz, but it is rarely seen.

-Enben is generally danced clockwise, but in schottische I dance it also counter-clockwise.
+Enben is mostly only danced clockwise, but in schottische I also sometimes dance it counter-clockwise.

 See also video for Bodapolska, the tail part of it contains an example of enben